zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

-#### Set the Remote Video View (setupRemoteVideo)
+#### Sets the Remote Video View (setupRemoteVideo)

 ```
 - (int)setupRemoteVideo:(AgoraRtcVideoCanvas * _Nonnull)remote;
 ```

 This method binds the remote user to the video display window, that is, sets the view for the user of the specified uid.
-Usually the application should specify the uid of the remote video in the method call before the user enters a channel.
-If the remote uid is unknown to the application, set it later when the application receives the onUserJoined event.
+Usually the app specifies the uid of the remote video in this method call before the user joins a channel.
+If the remote uid is unknown to the app, set it later when the app receives the `onUserJoined` callback.

-If the Video Recording function is enabled, the Video Recording Service joins the channel as a dumb client, which means other clients will also receive the `didJoinedOfUid` event.
-Your application should not bind it with the view, because it does not send any video stream.
-If your application cannot recognize the dumb client, bind it with the view when the firstRemoteVideoDecodedOfUid event is triggered.
-To unbind the user with the view, set the view to null.
-After the user has left the channel, the SDK unbinds the remote user.
+If the Video Recording function is enabled, the Video Recording Service joins the channel as a dummy client, which means other clients also receive the `didJoinedOfUid` callback.
+Your app should not bind the dummy client with the view, because the dummy client does not send any video stream.
+If your app cannot recognize the dummy client, bind the dummy client with the view when the SDK triggers the `firstRemoteVideoDecodedOfUid` callback.
+To unbind the user with the view, set `view` as `null`.
+After the user leaves the channel, the SDK unbinds the remote user.

 <table>
 <colgroup>